Apollo013/DotNet_EntityFramework/README.md

 ---

-A quick look at EF, generic repository pattern, eager loading, expression building, lambda's, non-tracking queries &amp; unit testing.
+A look at EF using the generic repository pattern, eager loading, expression building, lambda's, non-tracking queries & unit testing.

 ---